Basic Musical Notation

 A dot beside a note increases its duration by half its original value.
 For example, half notes, in 4/4 time, are worth 2 beats.
 When a dot is placed next to the half note, the duration is increased by one (one being half of the original duration of two) and the resulting duration is three beats.
 The curved line in the picture above is a tie.
 Ties connect notes that are the same pitch together to create a sustained note.

 Rests are simply places where the musician does not play.
 Rests have equivalent values to corresponding notes of duration.
 Thus, there is a whole rest, half rest, quarter rest, etc., just like normal notes.
 Rests are always located in the same vertical position.

 Accidentals modify the pitch of a note by increasing or decreasing it by one half step.
 Accidentals stay in effect for all notes of the same pitch for the rest of the measure.
-Accidentals in the very beginning of the music are key signatures.
+When these same symbols appear at the very beginning of the music they are specifying a key signature.

 Flats (left side of the picture) lower the pitch of the note by one half step.